 - Baking Pan – a standard jelly roll pan works perfectly for this cookie recipe.

-- Silpat Mats are perfect for baking cookies.
-Just line the baking sheet and you’re cookies will never stick to the pan again.
-Another option is lining the pans with parchment paper.
+- Silpat Mats or parchment paper are perfect for baking cookies.
+Just line the baking sheet, and your cookies will never stick to the pan again!

 - Cooling Racks

-This recipe is the one and only original, used by the DoubleTree Hotels.
-But, you can certainly make modifications to the recipe if you prefer.
+This recipe is the one and only original, used by DoubleTree Hotels.
+But, you can certainly make some modifications if you prefer!